Ygauraw/ElasticRawClient/README.md

 where the *query* comes from a raw text file.

-You can find *search* tests on [SearchTests](https://github.com/silverforge/ElasticRawClient/blob/master/elasticsearchrawclient/src/test/java/com/silverforge/elasticsearchrawclient/elasticFacade/ElasticClientSearchTest.java)
+You can find *searchAsync* tests on [SearchTests](https://github.com/silverforge/ElasticRawClient/blob/master/elasticsearchrawclient/src/test/java/com/silverforge/elasticsearchrawclient/elasticFacade/ElasticClientSearchTest.java)

 ### Get ###